Edison-T/Hackathon-MyClass/README.md

-# JamHacks-6-MyClass
+# Hackathon-MyClass
-Submission for JamHacks 6
+Submission for Hackathon